arpi17/arpi17/README.md

 ### Hi there, it's Árpi

-I'm currently working as a full-stack web developer at Bloqhouse Technologies using
+I'm currently working as a full-stack web developer at [Bloqhouse](https://bloqhouse.com/en/index.html) using
 - Vue
 - Typescript
 - Firebase